Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Results and Discussion

-\change{{\bf Spam-Review Detection in Rating Data.} \method successfully spotted spam reviews in SWM Dataset, which contains reviews from an online software marketplace.
-We modeled SWM Dataset as a 4-way tensor whose dimension attributes are users, software, ratings, and timestamps in dates, and we applied \method (with $\density=\densityarinoarg$) to the dataset.
+\method successfully spotted spam reviews in the SWM dataset, which contains reviews from an online software marketplace.
+We modeled the SWM dataset as a 4-way tensor whose dimension attributes are users, software, ratings, and timestamps in dates, and we applied \method (with $\density=\densityarinoarg$) to the dataset.
 Table~\ref{tab:blocks:summary} shows the statistics of the top-$3$ dense subtensors.
 Although ground-truth labels were not available, as the examples in Table~\ref{tab:spam} show, all the reviews composing the first and second dense subtensors were obvious spam reviews.
-In addition, at least $48\%$ of the reviews composing the third dense subtensor were obvious spam reviews.}
+In addition, at least $48\%$ of the reviews composing the third dense subtensor were obvious spam reviews.